 Pa- Description

 ram-

 eter

-state_sy management of the state of the
+state_sy management of the control of the con

 used in case function failed to get player state.
 For this state symbol is by

 default empty.
 All symbols are defined in state_symbols argument.

 al- Album that is currently played.

 bum

 artist Artist whose song is currently played

 title Currently played composition.

 elapsed Composition duration in format M:SS (minutes:seconds).

 total Composition length in format M:SS.